glowfi/mdnotes/mybook/src/12_sql.md

 - can only have agg func
 - only columns inside group by

+If a query contains an aggregate function, then every column in SELECT must be either

+- Aggregated (MAX, SUM, COUNT, …), or
+- Listed in GROUP BY

 Note : add conditions join to also include null values

 > Case Study